 For comparison, here are Virginia ratings from previous Drought Monitors from about one month, two months, three months, and one year ago:

-The Virginia Drought Monitoring Task Force, a collaboration of state and federal agencies, issued its most recent Drought Status Report on August 18, 2014.
+The Virginia Drought Monitoring Task Force, a collaboration of state and federal agencies, issued its most recent (as of 9/1/16) Drought Status Report on September 12, 2016.
 A link to the report, along with other current drought-status information, is available online at http://www.deq.virginia.gov/Programs/Water/WaterSupplyWaterQuantity/Drought.aspx.
 The Task Force’s reports typically include information from some or all of the following agencies: University of Virginia Climatology Office, U.S. Geological Survey (USGS), and the Virginia departments of Agriculture and Consumer Services, Health, and Environmental Quality.

-The Drought Monitoring Task Force also produces a daily map rating groundwater levels (GW), precipitation deficits (Prcp), reservoir storage (Res), and stream flow (Flow) conditions across the Commonwealth.
-In each area, a color code indicates “normal,” “watch,” “warning,” or “emergency conditions.”
-The October 1, 2014, map is shown below.
-The current map and more information on the ratings are available the Task Force Web site listed above.
+The Drought Monitoring Task Force also produces a daily map rating drought-status indicators.
+Shown below is daily map for September 30, 2016.
+The status-indicator abbreviations on that map are as follows: GW = groundwater levels, Prcp = precipitation deficits, Res – reservoir storage, and Flow = stream flow conditions.
+For each region of Virginia, the indicators are color coded for “normal,” “watch,” “warning,” or “emergency conditions.”
+Any given day’s current map and more information on drought status in Virginia are available the Task Force Web site listed above.

-Looking beyond Virginia: The September 30 U.S. Drought Monitor rated 40.1 percent of the United States (including all or parts of 47 states) as being abnormally dry or worse, and it rated 15.6 percent of the country (including all or parts of 15 states), as being in severe drought or worse (categories D2, D3, and D4).
-(On August 7, 2012, 38.5 percent of the country was in the three worst categories; that was the highest percentage in these categories reported by the Drought Monitor since it began in 2000.)
+The September 27, 2016, U.S. Drought Monitor rated about 38.8% of the United States (including all or parts of 46 states, plus Puerto Rico) as being abnormally dry or worse.
+The Drought Monitor rated about 6.8% of the country (including parts of 24 states), as being in severe drought or worse (categories D2, D3, and D4).
+The highest percentage in the severe-or-worse categories reported by the Drought Monitor since it began in 2000 was 38.5% of the country for the week of August 7, 2012.

 The nationwide percentages for abnormally dry or worse (D0-D4) and severe or worse (D2-D4) in the previous three months and one year ago were as follows:

-In the following four states, over 50 percent of the state was categorized by the September 30 report as being in severe-or-worse drought:
+In the following states, 50 percent of more of the state was rated by the September 27 Drought Monitor as in severe-or-worse drought (that is, in Categories D2, D3, or D4):